equalframework/equal-doc/docs/usage/views.md

         }
     ],
     "layout": {
-		"filter": bool,			// display or not a filter zone "pager": bool,			// display or not a navigation bar "selection_actions": [		// These actions allow either to modify the selected objects (archive, delete) with refresh of the 									list; either to execute an action with the selection as input (export, print, ...)
+		"filter": "bool",			// display or not a filter zone "pager": "bool",			// display or not a navigation bar "selection_actions": [		// These actions allow either to modify the selected objects (archive, delete) with refresh of the 									list; either to execute an action with the selection as input (export, print, ...)
 			{
 				"label": "export",